michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0094.md

 - v: dwell
 - v: put up with something or somebody unpleasant
 ### Family
-abide: abidance, abided, abides, abiding+;abiding: abidingly
+- abide: abidance, abided, abides, abiding+
+- abiding: abidingly
 ### Examples
 - The rebel groups questioned Russia’s ability to force the Syrian government and their allies to abide by the terms of the ceasefire deal.
 - Players, abiding by their religious tenets, use the sport as an outlet between long hours spent studying Judaic texts and other subjects.